SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 CulebrONT requires |PythonVersions| and |graphviz|.

-CulebrONT has been mostly developed to work on an HPC but a local installation is also possible.
+CulebrONT is developed to work mostly on an HPC distributed cluster but a local, single machine, installation is also possible.

 ------------------------------------------------------------------------

-Install culebrONT PyPI package
+Install CulebrONT PyPI package
 ===============================

-First install culebrONT python package with pip.
+First, install the CulebrONT python package with pip.

 .. code-block:: bash